SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

 Backlinks audit and research is a crucial step in the competitive analysis.
 When you fully understand the backlink profiles of your competitors, you'll be able to build your own effective link strategy, estimate the time required to build a strong link profile, and spot valuable backlink opportunities in the profiles of your competitors.

-In other words, you need to find competitor backlinks and analyze how good they are.
+In other words, you need to find competitors' backlinks and analyze how good they are.
 For this part of the analysis, you can use SEO PowerSuite's competitor tool for backlinks SEO SpyGlass.
 Unlike many backlink SEO tools, it has one of the biggest and freshest backlink indexes and finds new backlinks faster than any other tool (be that Ahrefs, Majestic, SpyFu, or anyone else).

 At this step of competitor monitoring, you'll see a detailed comparison of your backlink profile and the profiles of your competitors' backlinks.
 Here you can discover what it is that makes a given competitor stronger than you.

 Focus on the total number of competitors' backlinks (particularly dofollow links) and linking domains, growing your InLink Rank, and the diversity of IPs and C-blocks in your link profile.
+Explore your linked pages and anchor text diversity.

 Having compared backlinks of your competitors to yours, you should have a clear understanding of where you'll be directing your backlink strategy.

 Quality backlinks take time to build, so this has to become your long-term commitment if you're serious about outranking your competition.
-Luckily, there's a handy Link Intersection dashboard in SEO SpyGlass that will help you big time with your link building efforts.
+Luckily, there's a handy Link Intersection dashboard in SEO SpyGlass backlink checker that will help you big time with your link building efforts.

 This way, you can discover precious link building opportunities — domains that link to a bunch of your competitors are likely relevant resources that you have a big chance of getting a link on, too.
 You may want to export this list for outreach by hitting the download button in the top right corner of the screen.